-I think this presenter’s method of teaching vocabulary words is very common.
+I think this presenter’s method of teaching vocabulary words is common.
 Most textbooks aim to teach vocabulary in the same way: by first introducing a list of words to students and then leading them through a series of practice activities that move from more-controlled to less-controlled.
-But the presenter’s comment that it was a good thing to remove the context and force students come up with their own context for the words got me started thinking about this idea in a new way.
-To me, the idea of providing or taking away context for vocabulary words really typifies the difference between a Skill-Building approach to language teaching and a Comprehension-Based approach to language teaching.
+But it was the first time I had heard someone directly state that it was a good thing to remove the context from the vocabulary words and force students come up with their own context for the words.
+To me, this idea of providing or taking away context for vocabulary words typifies the difference between a typical textbook approach to language teaching and a comprehension-based approach to language teaching.

-According to the Skill-Building approach, students learn a new word by receiving an explanation about the word’s meaning (or receiving a translation into their L1) and then “practicing” using the word by producing output (e.g., by using the word in a sentence).
+In a textbook-type approach (also sometimes referred to as a skill-building approach), students learn a new word by receiving an explanation about the word’s meaning (or receiving a translation into their L1) and then “practicing” using the word by producing output (e.g., by using the word in a sentence).
 Removing context and forcing the student to use the word on their own is seen as an effective way to help students learn the word.

 Although I used to think that my students needed to “practice” their vocabulary words by producing language, I am now convinced that it’s more effective to expose students to the words through input.
 After students have seen the words numerous times in context, they gradually come to an understanding of the meanings of the words and, eventually, are able to use the words on their own (without being “forced” to by a teacher).

 Certainly, explaining the meanings of words to students or providing a translation into their L1 can be very helpful.
 When I use a word that is new to my students, I try to give a brief explanation and/or translation.
 But I also know that my explanation of the word is only one step in the process of acquisition.